mzambetti01/cs520_semester_project/README.md

 # cs520_semester_project
-This repository looks to hold all code with respect to the CS 520 class at UMass for Matt Zambetti, Anthony Zalev, and &lt;Partner>.
+This repository looks to hold all code with respect to the CS 520 class at UMass for Matt Zambetti, Anthony Zalev, and Sabrina Liangr>.

 ## web_scraper